quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 - `@TestPropertySource` annotations on your tests.

 - Devtools global settings properties in the `$HOME/.config/spring-boot` directory when devtools is active.

-Config data files are considered in the following order:

-1. Application properties packaged inside your jar (`application.properties` and YAML variants).

-2. Profile-specific application properties packaged inside your jar (`application-{profile}.properties` and YAML variants).

-3. Application properties outside of your packaged jar (`application.properties` and YAML variants).

-4. Profile-specific application properties outside of your packaged jar (`application-{profile}.properties` and YAML variants).

 Note: It is recommended to stick with one format for your entire application.
 If you have configuration files with both `.properties` and `.yml` format in the same location, `.properties` takes precedence.